-a) One 10 minute drinks interval per innings shall be permitted at the end of 20 overs.
+a) Two drinks intervals of a maximum 6 minutes each per innings shall be permitted with the first at the end of 17 overs and the second at the end of 34 overs.

-b) If an innings is reduced to a total of 31 to 39 overs in duration the timing of the drinks break shall be pro-rated so that the number of overs is as close to even as possible.
+b) If an innings is reduced to a total of 41 to 49 overs in duration the timing of each drinks break shall be pro-rated so that the number of overs between each break is as close to even as possible.

-c) Where an innings is reduced to 30 overs or less the drinks break shall be taken at the halfway point of the innings notwithstanding that no drinks break shall be scheduled at all if the match is reduced to less than 20 overs.
+c) Where an innings is reduced to 40 overs or less only one drinks break shall be taken at the halfway point of the innings notwithstanding that no drinks break shall be scheduled at all if the match is reduced to less than 25 overs.

-d) If a wicket falls during the over which a drinks break is scheduled at the end of that over then the break shall be taken immediately e) Under conditions of extreme heat the umpires may permit extra intervals for drinks.
+d) If a wicket falls during the over which a drinks break is scheduled at the end of that over then the break shall be taken immediately.

+e) Under conditions of extreme heat the umpires may permit extra intervals for drinks.